 |District of Columbia||$33,510|

-Tools & Technologies Used by Nursing Assistants
+What Tools & Technology do Nursing Assistants Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Nursing Assistants:

 - Microsoft Office

 - Microsoft Outlook

 - Medical procedure coding software